Simple Kindness

 • Changing routines to avoid mindless eating (taking long baths, going for a walk, learning to garden)

-You see these simple changes were to avoid be being unconscious with snacking, portions, sedentary lifestyle choices and emotional eating.
+You see these simple changes were to avoid be being unconscious.
+This influenced snacking, portions, and sedentary lifestyle choices.
 Many of these changes still remain part of my life.

 By swapping out the mindless munching on snacks for bubble baths or a short walk, my mind was beginning to see the value in me.
 It is extraordinary what happens to a person’s soul when time is spent consistently alone on a walk.
 The changes that occurred both on the inside and outside were amazing.